-With its warm weather, beautiful beaches and laid-back, English-speaking culture, it is no wonder that Australia is such an attractive destination for American expatriates.
-In addition, one-fifth of the Australian population was born outside the country, and Australia has a points-based residency system that makes it fairly accessible to those with the desired skills and education.
-However, as an American, don’t forget your country of nationality and rest assured that it hasn’t forgotten you, especially when it comes time to file your annual tax return.
+With its warm weather, beautiful beaches, and laid-back, English-speaking culture, it is no wonder that Australia is such an attractive destination for American expatriates.
+Also, one-fifth of the Australian population was born outside the country, and Australia has a points-based residency system that makes it fairly accessible to those with the desired skills and education.
+However, as an American, don’t forget that you’ll be on the hook for US expat taxes.
 This guide will help you understand your tax responsibilities as an American expatriate living in Australia.

-If you are a citizen or permanent resident of the United States, then you are obligated to file a tax return with the federal government each year whether you reside in Seattle or Sydney.
-In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts.
+If you are a citizen or permanent resident of the US, then you are obligated to file a tax return with the federal government each year whether you reside in Seattle or Sydney.
+In addition to the regular income tax return, you may be required to file an informational return on your assets held in foreign bank accounts.
 While the US is one of the few governments that taxes the international income of its citizens and permanent residents, it does have special provisions to help protect us from double taxation including:

-- The Foreign Earned Income Exclusion, which allows you to decrease your taxable income by the first $91,500 earned as a result of your labors while a resident of a foreign country (and $104,100 on your 2018 taxable income),
+- The Foreign Earned Income Exclusion, which allows you to decrease your taxable income by the first $102,100 earned as a result of your labors while a resident of a foreign country (and $104,100 on your 2018 taxable income),

-- The Foreign Tax Credit that could allow lower your tax bill on your remaining income by certain amounts paid to a foreign government, and
+- The Foreign Tax Credit that could allow you to lower your tax bill on your remaining income by certain amounts paid to a foreign government, and

 - A Foreign Housing Exclusion that allows an additional exclusion from income for certain amounts paid for household expenses that occur as a consequence of living abroad.

-With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your tax bill.
-Please do note that even if you do not believe that you owe any US income taxes you will, most likely, still be required to file a return.
-For more information, see US Expat Taxes Explained: An Overview of Our New Series.
+With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate the amount of US expat taxes owed.
+Note that, even if you do not believe that you owe any US income taxes, you will likely still be required to file a return.

 Australian Income Tax Rates

 Australia, like the US, has a tax system that is both graduated and progressive.
 This means that as your income goes up, the tax rate on every additional dollar of income rises with it.
-Note that in Australia the tax tables for residents and non-residents are different.
+In Australia, the tax tables for residents and non-residents are different.
 The definition of a resident for tax purposes could be different from the definition for residency purposes.
-In general, if you are a resident if you reside in Australia and are living there permanently.
+In general, you are a resident if you reside in Australia and are living there permanently.
 If you have lived and worked continually in Australia for more than six months and continue to live in the country, then you will be considered a resident unless you can prove otherwise.
-The rates for residents for the 2011-2012 financial year, as taken from the Australian Taxation Office, are as follows:
+The rates for residents for the 2017-2018 financial year, as taken from the Australian Taxation Office, are as follows:

 If you are not an Australian resident for tax purposes, then you are subject to the special rates below.
-Generally, if you have earned income (from employment or self-employment) in Australia and do not qualify as a resident then you are considered a foreign resident.
+Generally, if you have earned income (from employment or self-employment) in Australia and did not qualify as a resident, then you are considered a foreign resident.

 Australian Tax Due Date

 You must file (“lodge”) your Australian tax return by October 31.
 If you hire a registered tax agent, then you must have registered as a client with them by that date.
 When you register with a tax agent, you earn an extension until June 5 of the following year.
 Australia has a financial year that begins July 1 and ends June 30 the following year.
-This is important, as you will have to convert your income to a calendar year in order to file your US income tax return.

 Employees in Australia are not subject to US Social Security taxes.
-Due to the US-Australia tax treaty (Totalization Agreement, in nerdy government-speak) self-employed expatriates in Australia are able to choose whether they would prefer to contribute social security to the US or Australia.
-For most Australian residents, their participation in a state sponsored retirement plan will be limited to the Superannuation Guarantee described below.
+Due to the US-Australia tax treaty (Totalization Agreement, in government-speak) self-employed expatriates in Australia can choose whether they would prefer to contribute to social security in the US or Australia.
+For most Australian residents, participation in a state-sponsored retirement plan will be limited to the Superannuation Guarantee described below.

 Superannuation in Australia

 Superannuation is sort of like a mandatory 401(k) plan on a gargantuan scale.
-Employee contributions are voluntary, but employers must make a compulsory contribution of 9% of employees’ base wages if they earn over $450 in a month.
-Employee contributions are tax-deductible for Australia but not for US taxes.
-As for the 401(k), access to superannuation funds are restricted to those who have reached retirement age or one of a number of special circumstances.
+Employee contributions are voluntary, but employers must make a compulsory contribution of 9.5% of employees’ base wages if they earn over $450 in a month.
+Employee contributions are tax-deductible for Australian taxes but not for US expat taxes.
+Similar to a 401(k), access to superannuation funds are restricted to those who have reached retirement age or one of a number of special circumstances.

 Is Foreign Income Taxed Within Australia?